Ashwagandha For Healthy Hair: Stop Hair Loss And Graying

 By hitting straight at the roots (pun unintended!) of aging, it can help reduce hair loss and prevent graying – the natural signs of aging.
-Ashwagandha also has a role to play in improving the overall health, consequently promoting healthy hair growth.3
+Ashwagandha also has a role to play in improving the overall health, consequently promoting healthy hair growth.4

-Stop The Fall
+To Stop Hair Fall

 Several conditions such as stress, hormonal imbalance, and just simple aging can cause hair loss.
 Ashwagandha’s role in treating systemic illnesses comes into play here.

-- It is also said to strengthen the hair roots.
+Ashwagandha is also said to strengthen the hair roots.
 A hair tonic made with a few twigs of the herb and a neutral hair oil such as coconut can be used daily to reduce hair fall.

 The ashwagandha root is known to slow down age-related graying of hair and also prevent premature graying.
 Premature graying of hair can be due to cell damage caused by free radicals.

 Though ashwagandha can be used to treat a variety of conditions, it is important NOT to self-administer it.
 Always consult an Ayurvedic practitioner before starting an ashwagandha regimen.